 Cascata di Foroglio (Foroglio Waterfalls)

 Set in the romantic place of Val Bavona, Foroglio Waterfalls has been made popular in recent years by social media.
-The Bavona Valley is actually part of the enchanting Maggia Valley.
-It is as picturesque as portrayed is definitely worth visiting.
+The Bavona Valley is part of the enchanting Maggia Valley.
+It is as picturesque as portrayed and is worth visiting.